The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 - Laser hair treatment has the same effects on all hair and skin colors

-Although your dermatologist should evaluate you carefully, you have to keep in mind that the wavelength of the laser light only works on hairs that are dark in contrast to white skins, as the laser is absorbed by all material that has a dark tone.
+Although your dermatologist should evaluate you carefully, you have to keep in mind that the wavelength of the laser light only works on hairs that are dark in contrast to the skins, as the laser is absorbed by all material that has a dark tone.

-If your skin is dark, there will be no contrast between the hair and your skin, so the effectiveness of the treatment can be reduced.
+If your skin is dark, there will be less contrast between the hair and your skin, so the effectiveness of the treatment can be reduced.
 However, some dermatologists suggest to extend the number of sessions on women with dark skin tones, so consult with your physician for better assessment.

 Likewise, if your body hair is very light, then it will not be able to absorb the energy of the laser and the treatment will not have any effect.

 Laser treatment is generally considered a safe procedure, carefully reviewed and finally approved by the FDA as a safe hair removal treatment.

 IPL, also called as Intense Pulsed Light, is a long-term hair removal technique that works with a light energy principle, which is absorbed through the skin by the hair follicles, causing them to become damaged progressively.
 However, it is not a source of laser light, but a spectrum of high intensity light fully visible that emits light at different frequencies and wavelengths that can target large areas of the body.

 If you suffer from hirsutism, IPL can be a good solution for your troublesome areas.
 Nevertheless, it only works on dark and coarse hair, as this hair absorbs the light much better and offers longer lasting results.
 The light energy is absorbed through the skin, transferring energy to the follicle and finally altering its structure and functionality.

 If you choose IPL over other hair removal techniques, you will get a number of benefits you should previously know: